-Select the Policy type: FlashBackup for UNIX clients, or FlashBackup-Windows for Windows clients.
+On the Attributes tab, select the Policy type: FlashBackup for UNIX clients, or FlashBackup-Windows for Windows clients.

 FlashBackup-Windows supports the backup and restore of NTFS files that are compressed.

 The files are backed up and restored as compressed files (they are not uncompressed).